babangsund/react-toastsnack/README.md

   } = toastSnack;

   // If the snack height isn't the same as the default height
-  // as the one we provided to ReactToastSnackProvider,
-  // we may want to update it
-  const ref = useRef(null);
+  // which we provided to ReactToastSnackProvider, we may want to update it const ref = useRef(null);
   useLayoutEffect(() => {
     const height = ref.current?.clientHeight;